 The sheet made available here is meant to be used for a single flight.
+(Never mind that it has the pre-2018 MBK header graphic on it!)
 You can either build up a collection of filled-out sheets or print out a whole lot of blanks and make them into a pad or log book.

 My Flight Reports tend to include all the information described below, but not always all of it in the one report.
 A real Log is more concise and yet comprehensive at the same time.
 Reviewing the info later is a breeze, compared to reading entire Flight Reports!

 So what do you record in a kite log book?

 There's the obvious piece of flying data - launch and landing times!
 At some convenient time, these can be subtracted to give duration, or 'air time'.
 Plus of course the date.
 But others come to mind which would be of particular interest to kite fliers...

 Where were you flying?
 The data might point to some

 interesting differences in performance for a particular kite - where the

 only difference was the location.
 For example, the smooth air coming